DevExpress/devextreme-reactive/packages/dx-react-grid/docs/README.md

 npm i --save @devexpress/dx-react-core @devexpress/dx-react-grid
 ```

 This package does not contain visual components.
-In the examples below, the DevExtreme React Grid Bootstrap3 package is used to render visual components.
+In the examples below, a template package is used to render visual components.

-Install one of the preferred components package:
+Feel free to install one of the components packages that fit your project appearance:

 - Bootstrap 3